corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 * 2.2.0 Mark as compatible for Stellaris 3.2 "Herbert" - no script changes
 * 2.2.1 Fix Clone Soldier bug that didn't take into account leader class
 * 2.3.0 Mark as compatible for Stellaris 3.3 "Libra" - no script changes
-* 2.4.0 Leaders from species with the "Numistic Administration" trait gain the "Merchant of Numa" leader trait
+* 2.4.0 Governors from species with the "Numistic Administration" trait gain the "Merchant of Numa" leader trait
+* 2.3.0 Mark as compatible for Stellaris 3.4 "Cepheus" - no script changes

 ## Source Code